beingaryan/Sign-To-Speech-Conversion/README.md

 ## :star: Features
 Our model is capable of bridging communication gap between differently abled section with rest of the world.
 It does so by predicting gestures from American sign language in real-time with high efficiency.
 These predicted alphabets are converted to form words and hence forms sentences.
-These sentences are converted into voice modules by incorporating Google Text to Speech(gTTS API).
+These sentences are converted into voice modules by incorporating Google Text to Speech(gTTS API).</br>
 The model is efficient, since we used a compact CNN-based architecture, it’s also computationally efficient and thus making it easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).
 This system can therefore be used in real-time applications which aims at bridging the the gap in the process of communication between the Deaf and Dumb people with rest of the world.

 ## 🎨 Feature Extraction